smknaqvi/project-smol-brain/README.md

 ## Credits

-You can visit https://ytparty.ml/credits to view all the code snippets, tutorials, and documentation we referenced.
+You can visit [REDACTED] to view all the code snippets, tutorials, and documentation we referenced.
+(This site is no longer active and domain is no longer in our ownership)